QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/builder.md

 [Go back](..)

-When you got something big to do, just split it in small tasks !
+When you got something big to do, just split it into small tasks!

 * ➡️ : in web/app you should code a method for the header, one for the main and one for the footer
 * ✅ : more readable code